eLvErDe/debian-php-docker-collection/README.md

 ## So what can I do ?

 Leave PHP in the version it was and upgrade your server anyway.
-People will propbably recommends using some "official" PHP containers or run everything in the container, including NGINX/Apache.
+People will propably recommend using some "official" PHP containers or run everything in the container, including NGINX/Apache.

 That's obviously a bad practise.